fducau/fducau.github.io/index.md

 Curious by nature, I enjoy gardening, yoga, rock-climbing, books, and spending time outdoors.

-Prior to this, as part of Sophos AI team, I focused on the development of novel deep learning applications for cybersecurity.
-I received my Master's degree in Data Science at the [Center for Data Science](http://cds.nyu.edu/) at New York University where I focused my research on adversarial learning applied to generative models.
-Prior to that I received my degree in Electrical Engineering from [Universidad Catolica Argentina](http://www.uca.edu.ar/index.php/site/index/es/uca/facultad-de-ciencias-fisicomatematicas-e-ingenieria/).

 # [](#header-2)Projects and interests
 Some projects I've worked on':